Unofficial - F5 Certification Exam Prep Material > F5 N1-N4 - NGINX OSS - NOT CREATED Source | Edit on

 The referenced resource explains in details each algorithm.
 The algorithms available in NGINX OSS are the following:

-• default: round-robin
+- default: round-robin

-• least connections with least_conn
+- least connections with

-• ip hash with ip_hash
+- ip hash with

-• generic hash with hash
+- generic hash with

-• random with random
+- random with

-Note that for these methods, one can also define a weight parameter, that influence some server over others when making the upstream server choice with a defined weight.
+influence some server over others when making the upstream server choice with a

-1.1 - Describe the process used to remove a server from the pool
+1.1 - Describe the process used to remove a server from the pool¶

 https://docs.nginx.com/nginx/admin-guide/load-balancer/http-health-check/#passive-health-checks